zarf-dev/proposals/0032-support-ipv6/README.md

 information to express the idea and why it was not acceptable.
 -->

+### Encrypt connection between registry and Kubelet
 One alternative would be to add TLS to the current NodePort solution by providing certs to Containerd.
 Containerd has the ability to hot reload certs so using a daemonset to edit the containerd config on the host nodes to point to self signed certificates would allow Zarf to automatically configure a secure connection.
-This would have the advantage of avoiding hostPort or hostNetwork, however the pod would need to run in privileged mode to allow it to edit files.
-Additionally, this solution would not be CRI agnostic, it would only work with containerd.
+This would have the advantage of avoiding hostPort or hostNetwork, however the pod would need to run in privileged mode to edit files on the host node.

+This was rejected because the solution would be brittle and not CRI agnostic.
+This would only work with containerd.
 Potentially, it could be expanded to work with other CRI's however it would require a CRI specific implementation for each new CRI and the CRI would need to support reloading the certificates without being restarted.
+Additionally, containerd config can differ across distros, for example, k3s has specific instructions on [configuring containerd](https://docs.k3s.io/advanced#configuring-containerd).

+### Different proxy tool
-In a later stage, the proxy component could be replaced by a component similar to the Rust Zarf injector (or even the Zarf injector itself - a proxy based on the Rust Tokyo library - already part of the used libraries - is only a few lines of code).
+The proxy component could be replaced by a component similar to the Rust Zarf injector.
+Zarf could create a proxy based on the Rust Tokyo library - already used for the injector - and only a few lines of code.

+This was rejected for simplicity, however this is something we can evaluate as the proposal matures.

-## Use certificate signing requests
+### Use certificate signing requests to generate certificates

 Instead of custom code to create and sign certificates we could use the Kubernetes [certificate signing requests](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/) built in resources.
-This was rejected because Kubernetes certificate signing requests use a [dedicated certificate authority](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/#configuring-your-cluster-to-provide-signing) that is cluster wide.
-It would provide users a native route to build a custom certificate authority, however they would have to commit to using it cluster wide, and each user would have to figure out how their specific Kubernetes distribution accepts CA certificates.
-Additionally, because the certification process is intended to be small and simple, there is not much value in using the Kubernetes flow.
+This would avoid having to maintain and rotate the certificate authority for the client and server certificates.

+This was rejected because the list of [Kubernetes signers](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#kubernetes-signers) is limited in what type of certificates they allow.
+Kubernetes does allow for a [custom signers](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#custom-signers), but a controller is required to support a custom signer and it would still have to own a CA.

 ## Infrastructure Needed (Optional)